 Cardio-Pulmonary Resuscitation (CPR)

-Your doctor or nurse will talk about CPR if they think this decision is important for you.
-You can find out more about what CPR means for you by asking them.
+Your doctor or nurse will talk about CPR if they think making decisions about this treatment is important for you.
+You can find out about CPR by asking them.

 Read further information about advance directives